Ryan Cresswell

-Ryan Anthony Cresswell (born 22 December 1987) is an ex-English professional footballer who is the manager for Sheffield.
+Ryan Anthony Cresswell (born 22 December 1987) is an ex-English professional footballer who was most recently the manager for Matlock Town.

 A graduate of the Sheffield United youth academy, Cresswell failed to break in the first team and was hence loaned to clubs in the lower divisions of English football.
 In 2008, after being released by Sheffield United, he signed for Bury in League Two.
 Playing more than 50 matches for the club, he joined Rotherham United two seasons later.